rcc-uchicago/env_bootcamp/Day1/_episodes/03-create.md

 > ## Good names for files and directories
 >
-> Complicated names of files and directories can make your life very painful
+> Complicated names of files and directories can make your life painful
 > when working on the command line.
 Here we provide a few useful
-> tips for the names of your files from now on.
+> tips for the names of your files.
 >
 > 1. Don't use whitespaces.
 >
->    White spaces can make a name more meaningful
+>    Whitespaces can make a name more meaningful
 >    but since whitespace is used to break arguments on the command line
->    is better to avoid them on name of files and directories.
+>    it is better to avoid them in names of files and directories.
 >    You can use `-` or `_` instead of whitespace.
 >
 > 2. Don't begin the name with `-` (dash).
 >
 >    Commands treat names starting with `-` as options.
 >
-> 3. Stick with letters, numbers, `.` (period), `-` (dash) and `_` (underscore).
+> 3. Stick with letters, numbers, `.` (period or 'full stop'), `-` (dash) and `_` (underscore).
 >
->    Many other characters have a special meaning on the command line
+>    Many other characters have special meanings on the command line.
->    that we will learn during this lesson.
-Some will only make your command not work,
+>    We will learn about some of these during this lesson.
->    but some of them may even cause you to lose some data!
+>    There are special characters that can cause your command to not work as
+>    expected and can even result in data loss.
 >
 > If you need to refer to names of files or directories that have whitespace
 > or another non-alphanumeric character, you should surround the name in quotes (`""`).